 How Often Should I Calibrate My System?

-Ideally, when you first purchase your new television or projector, it should be completed within the first years of its life, but the best results within the first few weeks.
-Anything older and you’ll be wasting your money as the screen will be “worn in” too much and archiving perfect colour will be very different if not impossible.
+Ideally, when you first purchase your new television or projector, it should be completed within the 20 to 50 hours of first receiving and turning on your TV for projector for best results.
+Anything older and you’ll be wasting your money as the screen will be “worn in” too much and difficult to archive best results possible.
 For optimum performance throughout the life of the display, this process should be carried out annually.

 At the end of the calibration process, we’ll provide you with a before and after comparison, report to show you the adjustments that we made, what the original settings were compared to, what the new setting are now.
 Only after this, you will see the benefits of having your TV or projector calibrated.